Waves Node

 - UTX pool contains unconfirmed transactions until they are included in a block.

 - Block generator creates blocks that are added to the blockchain.

 - Node REST API is an interface for receiving blockchain data, sending transactions to the blockchain, and more.
 For detailed information, see the Node REST API.

 # Validating Node

 Any Waves node works as a validating node, regardless of its WAVES balance.
 It checks transactions and blocks received from other nodes against blockchain rules, discarding invalid transactions and blocks.

 Additionally, any node can propose new transactions that will propagate in the network until they are included in a block or discarded.

 # Generating Node

 A node with a generating balance of at least 1000 WAVES can participate in block generation and receive rewards.
 The node's chance to generate a block is proportional to its generating balance, according to the Leased Proof of Stake (LPoS) algorithm.

 The generating balance of an account is its lowest balance in WAVES considering leasing over the last 1000 blocks.
 The leasing mechanic allows nodes to attract funds from users to increase their generating balance, frequency of block generation, and resulting income.
 More about leasing

 The list of generating nodes in the Waves network, their balances, and block statistics are available at w8.io.

 To run a generating node and receive rewards, follow the instructions.

 # Generator's Income

 Block generators receive rewards for adding a new block to the blockchain:

-- 1/3 of the block reward.
-The current block reward due to additional issue of the WAVES token is 6 WAVES, of which the generator receives 2 WAVES.
-The block reward can be increased or decreased by a vote of generating nodes.
-See the Community-Driven Monetary Policy article for details.
+- Generator's share of the block reward.
+The current reward size is 6 WAVES, of which the generator receives 2 WAVES.

 - Transaction fees.
 The node receives 40% of the total fees for transactions in the current block and 60% of the total fees for transactions in the previous block, according to Waves-NG protocol.